Oracle CHAR

 However, if you use bind variables, the effect is different.
 Consider the following example:

-In this code block, we declared v as a bind variable with the VARCHAR2 data type.
+In this example, we declare v as a bind variable with the VARCHAR2 data type.

 Now, we use v as an input to compare against the x column: